-Course Topic Course Description T5301 Understanding Ritual Experience Because Pagans attend, observe, think about, and read and write about a lot of rituals, an examination of ritual and the ritual experience provides a more indepth understanding of Pagan religion and spirituality.
+Course Topic Course Description T5290 American Religions Today In this course we will place Paganism within the context of the diversity of religions in America today, surveying Native American, Asian, African-American, Jewish, Catholic, Protestant, and new religious movements.
+While surveying the variety of traditions, we'll also attend to theoretical understandings of religious pluralism and its consequences.
+We'll consider what is uniquely American about religions as practiced in America as well as what is religious about broader American culture.
+T5301 Understanding Ritual Experience Because Pagans attend, observe, think about, and read and write about a lot of rituals, an examination of ritual and the ritual experience provides a more indepth understanding of Pagan religion and spirituality.
 Students will encounter a robust field of discourse, open to the particular insights of ritual practitioners, exists in the academic fields of ritual studies and liturgical studies, review key ideas about ritual, explore writing by scholars in the social sciences, humanities, and theology.
 Through a substantial encounter with contemporary thought about ritual, students are challenged to use that thought to examine their own tradition, comparing their own understandings of ritual experience with those of other religious traditions.
-N5325 Liturgical Design: Beyond the Wheel of the Year Study of extant liturgical practice in contemporary Paganism and development of seasonal celebrations and rites of passage.
+T5325 Liturgical Design: Beyond the Wheel of the Year Study of extant liturgical practice in contemporary Paganism and development of seasonal celebrations and rites of passage.
 Liturgical terminology from theological discourse is defined and applied to Paganism to broaden ability for interfaith engagement.
 In a Pagan context, studies will explore the mythos cycles upon which many traditions build their liturgical year, as well as the structure of ritual itself.
 In critically analyzing ritual structure, students will develop theories about what makes "good" ritual, with the intent of applying those theories to rituals created for this course.
 Final project is a collection of original rituals-devotional, petitionary, and benedictory-created by the student.
-N5540 Introduction to Pagan Practice Broad survey of Pagan religious practices, including historical context, origins and basic techniques.
+T5540 Introduction to Pagan Practice Broad survey of Pagan religious practices, including historical context, origins and basic techniques.
 Topics may include: creation of sacred space, use of the Neoplatonic elements, meditation, invocation/evocation of deities and spirits, altars and shrines, prayer, chanting and drumming, offerings and sacrifice, divination, mediumship and possession, energy body manipulation, energy healing, initiation/baptism, trance journeys/astral travel, spell work/sympathetic magick, sacred sex/sex magick, spiritual cleansing of self and space.
 Students will be asked to more deeply research the history and/or technique of several practices in a Pagan tradition or culture not their own, to observe a group engaging in a practice that is unfamiliar, and to experiment with learning a new practice.
-T5560 History of Western Esotericism and Contemporary Paganism from the Golden Dawn to the Present This course surveys the history and theology of Western esotericism and contemporary Paganism, including the Golden Dawn, Theosophy, Thelema, Wicca, and the flowering of contemporary Pagan traditions.
-Considers the defining characteristics of esotericism, historical influences on the development of contemporary Pagan traditions, and current controversies in historical interpretation.
-T/N5700 Myths of Creation & Destruction How do our myths tell us who we are and what is our place in the universe?
-How do we tell who we are through the stories we choose?
-Scholarly study of myths from around the world and through the ages, examined in historical context, from the Popol Vuh, Rig Veda, the Dogons and Oceania, to contemporary sacred stories such as the antediluvian Atlantis, the Apocalypse of